osisoft/PI-Interface-Emerson-DeltaV-Batch-Docs/content/pi-event-frames-interface-manager/server-information-tab.md

 Select the **Enable Batch Interface Element** check box to create a new element that contains the Interface Health Tag information.

 Interface Health Tags collect batch statistics for the interface, such items as process time for unirecords or the number of unirecords in a batch.

-Elements are created with the following naming convention: *(InterfaceInstanceName)_(InterfaceID)*_BatchStatistics.
+**Note:** The naming convention used for a Batch Interface Element is *(InterfaceInstanceName)_(InterfaceID)*_BatchStatistics.

 Click **Select Parent Element** to open a dialog box to search for a parent to host the new element.
 After locating the parent, select OK to return to the Server Information tab.

+**Note:** A Batch Interface Element can be created in a separate Asset Framework database.

 Under **Enable Auto Check In**, select from the following options: